SrinivasaKK/Pet-Shop/README.md

 - npm install
 - pm2 start index.js
 - Server runs on PORT provided by env variable if present or 443
+- launch the application in browser (if used with custom ip - then 'http://custom-ip:port' else http://localhost:port)

 ## Running unit tests